ntoss88/AVR-Round_Indicator/README.md

-# AVR-Round_Indicator
+# AVR-Round_Temperature_Indicator
-Round-shaped indicator board based on ATMega48 ADC with tho LED scales (10 LEDs each scale) See project [wiki](https://github.com/R1BAN/AVR-Round_Indicator/wiki/Round-indicator) for more details.
+Round-shaped indicator board based on ATmega48 + ds18b20 temperature sensor with two LED scales (10 LEDs each scale) See project [wiki](https://github.com/ntoss88/AVR-Round_Indicator/wiki/Round-indicator) for more details.

-To do:
+# How to build firmware
-- draw a circuit diagram
+1. avr-gcc has to be installed
-- add code for supporting DS18B20 sensor (minor changes in inputs connection required, no board cutting)
+2. run "make" in code folder